 Best Emulsion Paint Reviews – The UK’s Top 3 in 2022

-These are our picks as the best emulsion paints on the market, starting with a product drawn from a vast array of colours, finishes and sizes.
+These are our picks as the best emulsion paints on the market, starting with a product drawn from various colours, finishes and sizes.

 For sheer diversity, it’s hard to look beyond Dulux’s range of emulsion paints.
 Although we’re reviewing the five-litre Pure Brilliant White Matt emulsion, it’s possible to get seven other finishes, from satin and silk to gloss and eggshell.
 You can buy 30ml tester pots and various tin sizes containing anything from 0.75 litres to five litres.